Skip to Content

 Bezos also acknowledged the “appearance of conflict” with the decision, admitting that his ownership of the e-commerce giant Amazon and space exploration firm Blue Origin, which has billions in federal contracts, has been a “complexifier for the Post.”

-After Trump was shot in the ear this summer in an attempted assassination, Bezos called the former president “to say how impressed he was that the candidate had raised his fist after coming under fire,” the Post reported.
+His recent discussions with Trump have also raised interest.
+After the former president was shot in the ear this summer in an assassination attempt, Bezos called the former president “to say how impressed he was that the candidate had raised his fist after coming under fire,” the Post reported.

-On Friday, hours after Lewis announced the decision not to make an endorsement, Trump met with executives from Blue Origin in Texas, pouring fuel on the already raging backlash fire.
+On Friday, hours after Lewis announced the decision not to endorse in the presidential race, Trump met with executives from Blue Origin in Texas, pouring fuel on the already raging backlash fire.
 In his op-ed, Bezos insisted he did not have advance knowledge of the meeting.

 “I would also like to be clear that no quid pro quo of any kind is at work here.
 Neither campaign nor candidate was consulted or informed at any level or in any way about this decision.
 It was made entirely internally,” he wrote.